hvuvuzella/Group5-Software3/README.md

   - Each line in a gitignore file specifies a pattern.
 When deciding whether to ignore a path, Git normally checks gitignore patterns from multiple sources, with the following order of precedence, from highest to lowest.

 ---

+- ## For our API, an [Instructions.md file](Instructions.md) was created:
+  - Please follow the instrutions in this file before using the API as it contains useful information about setting up and running the files

+---